cern-eos/eos/doc/diopside/manual/using.rst

    info: wiping links current,next ...
    info: wiping archive ...

-The main difference between simple and release packages is, that you can create new release while the previous one is in use on any other client.
+The main difference between simple and release packages is that you can create a new release while the previous one is in use on any other client.

 Shared filesystems as FST backends
 ----------------------------------

 The EOS FST server can be configured to store data on any (shared) filesystem as storage device which supports extended attributes.
-To avoid that filesystems sharing a device or a shared filesystem are accounted multiple times in the space and node aggregation, one can label each filesystem with a shared filesystem name to indicated that all devices using this name share the same hardware resource.
+To prevent filesystems sharing a device or a shared filesystem from being accounted multiple times in the space and node aggregation, one can label each filesystem with a shared filesystem name to indicated that all devices using this name share the same hardware resource.

-The shared filesystem name can be configured when a filesystem is added e.g. a CephFS filesystem names cephfs1
+The shared filesystem name can be configured when a filesystem is added e.g. a CephFS filesystem named cephfs1:

 .. code-block:: bash